-The Tshwane Strengthening Project involves the following components:
+The Tshwane Strengthening Project involves the following developmental components:

-- The construction of a new 400kV transmission power line from the Phoebus (Hangklip) Substation to the Kwagga Substation (approximately 30km).
-The Kwagga-Phoebus transmission line has three alternatives, namely: - Route KP01 which is the longest part of the power line and which runs the total length between the Kwagga and Phoebus Substations. - Route KP02 which is a short deviation located in Garankuwa. - Route KP03 which is a second short deviation situated near Hornsnek along the northern foot of the Magaliesberg. - The construction of the new Phoebus Substation adjacent (north) to the existing Phoebus Substation. - The construction of a new 400kV loop-in transmission power line from the existing 400kV Apollo/Dinaledi power line to feed the Phoebus Substation (approximately 10km). - The extension of the existing Verwoerdburg Substation. - The construction of 2x400 kV turn-in and turn-out power lines form the Apollo/Pluto power line to the Verwoerdburg Substation (approximately 6km).
-Two alternatives exist for the turn-in and turn-out lines, namely: - Alternative 01 which runs south-west and then southwards before joining the Apollo/Pluto lines - Alternative 02 which runs south-westwards in a straight line in order to join the Apollo/Pluto lines - Alternative 03 and 3a which runs south-westwards and then eastwards to join the Apollo/Pluto lines.
+- The construction of a new 400kV transmission power line from the proposed Phoebus substation (adjacent to Hangklip Substation) to the Kwagga Substation (approximately 30km).
+The Kwagga-Phoebus transmission line has three alternatives, namely: - Route KP01 which is the longest part of the power line and which runs the total length between the Kwagga and the proposed Phoebus Substations. - Route KP02 which is a short deviation located in Garankuwa. - Route KP03 which is a second short deviation situated near Hornsnek along the northern foot of the Magaliesberg. - The establishment of the new Phoebus Substation adjacent (north) to the existing Hangklip Substation. - The construction of a new 400kV loop-in transmission power line from the existing 400kV Apollo/Dinaledi power line to feed the Phoebus Substation (approximately 10km). - The extension of the existing Verwoerdburg Substation. - The construction of 2x400 kV turn-in and turn-out power lines form the Apollo/Pluto power line to the Verwoerdburg Substation (approximately 6km).
+Two alternatives exist for the turn-in and turn-out lines, namely: - Alternative 01 which runs south-west and then southwards before joining the Apollo/Pluto lines - Alternative 02 which runs south-westwards in a straight line in order to join the Apollo/Pluto lines. - Alternative 03 which follows the Apollo-Pluto lines adjacent to the M57.

-This study contains the report on the Phase I Heritage Impact Assessment study which was done for the upgrading of the Apollo-Verwoerdburg Substations and for the construction of 400kV loop-in and loop-out power lines from the 400kV Pluto-Apollo power line to the Verwoerdburg Substation
+This study contains the report on the Phase I Heritage Impact Assessment study which was done for the construction of the 400kV Kwagga-Phoebus power lines.
+This project is referred to as the Eskom Project and the area to be affected by the power lines is referred to as the Eskom Project Area.